CODIGO

 Key Features

-pattern matching, algebraic data types, type inference, modules, first-class functions, closures
+pattern matching, algebraic data types, type inference, first-class functions, modules, tail-call optimization, currying

 Typing

-static system, strong typing, full inference, compile-time checking, optional type annotations
+static system, structural typing, strong typing, full inference, compile-time checking, none type coercion, optional type annotations

 Compilation